SharePoint Storage Limitations

 SharePoint Online supports individual files up to 250 GB, accommodating most business documents, presentations, and media files.
 This generous limit handles everything from detailed CAD drawings to high-resolution video content without requiring file splitting or compression.

-However, cross-geo operations face more restrictive limits.
+However, cross-geo operations face more restrictive SharePoint storage limitations.
 Moving or copying files between different geographic locations or tenants caps individual file size at 15 GB per operation.
 Organizations with multi-geo deployments must plan accordingly when relocating content across regions.

 Bulk upload and move operations encounter two simultaneous limits: 30,000 files maximum or 100 GB total data, whichever threshold is reached first.
-This constraint affects migration projects and large content reorganization efforts, requiring these activities to be planned in manageable chunks.
+These bulk upload limits in SharePoint Online affect migration projects and large content reorganization efforts, requiring these activities to be planned in manageable chunks.

 OneDrive Sync Recommendation for Optimal Performance